-As we mentioned in one of our earlier articles, you shouldn’t assume that your callers are experiencing the same experience that you may have received in your sales process.
+You shouldn’t assume that your callers are experiencing the same experience that they may have received in your sales process.
 Your answering service would have given you the best experience possible during the sales process.
-If there were any red flags during that time that you answering service was trying to get your business, multiply it by ten to determine how they are most likely treating your customers.
+If there were any red flags during the time that your answering service was trying to get your business, multiply it by 10 to determine how they are most likely treating your customers.

 1. How quickly does your answering service answer the phone?

 When your callers are waiting for an answer, timing matters.
-Are they listening to multiple rings, becoming frustrated, and possibly hanging up?
+Are they listening to multiple rings, becoming frustrated and possibly hanging up?
 Or are they hearing a few rings before being connected to a professional who can best assist them and answer their questions?
-The standard for most answering companies is to pick up a call within 3 rings or less.
+The standard for most answering companies is to pick up a call within three rings or fewer.

 2. Are you receiving accurate information from them?

 Whenever you review the messages from your answering service provider, be sure to check them for accuracy.
 Are the names of your callers spelled correctly?
-A good answering service will guarantee that you know exactly who called, when they called you, and how the call was handled.
+A good call answering service will guarantee that you know exactly who called, when they called you and how the call was handled.

 Accuracy is especially important in industries that use an answering service to schedule appointments.
-It is important that your callers phone number and name are correct as these callers may become customers.
+It is important that your caller’s phone number and name are correct because these callers may become customers.
 An incorrect phone number could cause your business to lose a sale.

 3. Do you have the option to listen to calls?

 This should be the primary question that you consider.
-An answering service should compliment your business, not hurt it.
-If your customers and callers are not satisfied with how your answering service handles calls, their actions will bring consequence to your business, not the answering service.
+An answering service should complement your business, not hurt it.
+If your customers and callers are not satisfied with how your answering service handles calls, their actions will have consequences for your business, not for the answering service.

 6. Can they integrate with your business CRM software?

-A good answering service should be able to integrate with your business CRM software in order to better service you and your callers.
+A good answering service should be able to integrate with your business’s CRM software in order to better service you and your callers.
 Here at Dexcomm, our system engineering team, programmers, and applications analysts are highly qualified and well-versed in application program interfaces (APIs).
-Allowing our office the ability to connect with your medical record systems, customer relationship management systems, business management platforms, and more through customizable API pushes —allowing a seamless connection between our software and yours, saving your business time and money.
+Allowing our office the ability to connect with your medical record systems, customer relationship management systems, business management platforms and more through customizable API pushes, allowing a seamless connection between our software and yours, saving your business time and money.